joelparkerhenderson/system-quality-attributes/book/md/book.md

 # Homogeneity

-**Homogeneity: the quality/ability/extent of being homogenous.
-Constrast heterogeneity.**
+**Homogeneity: the quality/ability/extent of being homogenous; contrast heterogeneity.**

 Homogeneity is a system quality attribute that refers to the consistency and uniformity of the system components and behavior.